-Proper food handling at home and in child care facilities can reduce the risk of food-borne illnesses (food poisoning).
+Proper food handling at home and in child care facilities can reduce the risk of foodborne illness (food poisoning).

-Food-borne illness is caused by eating foods or drinking beverages contaminated by pathogens (germs) such as bacteria, viruses, moulds, or parasites.
+Foodborne illness is caused by eating foods or drinking beverages contaminated by germs such as bacteria, viruses, molds or parasites.

 What are the symptoms?